A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Methodology

-A significant advantage of the modular setup of the model is that a simple 0D module can be straightforwardly replaced by the more complicated FE model in~\Cref{sec:fe-model}.
-In this setup CircAdapt provides realistic boundary conditions to the FE problem, see~\Cref{sec:pde_ode_coupling}.
+A significant advantage of the modular setup of the model is that a simple 0D module can be straightforwardly replaced by the more complicated finite element (FE) model in~\Cref{sec:fe-model}.
+In this setup \ca provides realistic boundary conditions to the FE problem, see~\Cref{sec:pde_ode_coupling}.